NFL Today, Wild-Card Weekend

 MILESTONES

 New Orleans backup quarterback Taysom Hill became the first player in NFL history with at least 50 yards passing, 50 yards rushing and 25 yards receiving yards in a playoff game, accomplishing the feat in the Saints’ 26-20 overtime loss to Minnesota on Sunday.
-Hill threw a 50-yard pass, ran four times for 50 yards and had two receptions for 25 yards and a TD. … Tennessee tight end Anthony Firkser became the first player from Harvard to score a touchdown in the playoffs in NFL history, getting one in the Titans’ 20-13 win at New England on Saturday night.
+Hill threw a 50-yard pass, ran four times for 50 yards and had two receptions for 25 yards and a TD. … Philadelphia quarterback Josh McCown stepped in for the injured Carson Wentz in the Eagles’ 17-9 loss to Seattle on Sunday night, becoming the first player in NFL history to make his postseason debut at 40 years old, according to Elias.
+The previous oldest player to make his postseason debut was Ben Agajanian for the 1956 Giants at 37 years, 124 days old.
+McCown is 40 years, 185 days old. … Tennessee tight end Anthony Firkser became the first player from Harvard to score a touchdown in the playoffs in NFL history, getting one in the Titans’ 20-13 win at New England on Saturday night. … Seattle’s DK Metcalf had 160 yards receiving in the Seahawks’ 17-9 win at Philadelphia on Sunday night, the most by a rookie in a playoff game in the Super Bowl era.

 —